-Contract Title/#:

-Contractor Name (if known)

-Summary of anticipated Scope of Work:

-It is determined that a T&M contract is warranted, and no other type of contract is suitable.
-The following existing facts and circumstances support this determination:

-Confirm the Contract will comply with the following requirements:

-The Contract will be a written agreement for the scope of work described above and contain the rates to be charged.

-The Contract will include a "ceiling price" or "not-to-exceed" clause that Contractor exceeds at its own risk.

-Contract will allow CPB to terminate for convenience if circumstances later allow a fixed-price, unit rate, or cost reimbursement type contract.

-CPB will perform and document a cost or price analysis to demonstrate that the rates proposed by Contractor are reasonable and justifiable.
+Contract Title/#: Summary of anticipated Scope of Work: It is determined that a T&M contract is warranted, and no other type of contract is suitable.
+To following existing facts and circumstances support this determination: The Confirm the Contract will comply with the following requirements: The Contract will be a written agreement for the scope of work described above contain the rates to be charged. and The Contract will include a "ceiling price" or "not-to-exceed" clause that Contract exceeds at its own risk. ctor Contract will allow CPB to terminate for convenience if circumstances later all a fixed-price, unit rate, or cost reimbursement type contract. low CPB will perform and document a cost or price analysis to demonstrate that the raproposed by Contractor are reasonable and justifiable. ates